IvanGodinez21/discord-streamrole/README.md

 ## History:
 ### 2.X.X
+2.1.2 Updated streaming.js, added a new option "event"
 2.1.1 Updated streaming.js, added a new option "console", also now require the package ascii-table
 2.0.1 Added links
 2.0.0 Updated streaming.js, Now works **ONLY** for discord.js v12